Mariners vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has collected 38 hits with nine doubles, five home runs and 20 walks.
-He has driven in 28 runs with four stolen bases.
+- Semien has nine doubles, five home runs, 20 walks and 28 RBI (40 total hits).
+He's also stolen five bases.

-- Semien has hit safely in five games in a row.
-In his last five games he is hitting .381 with three doubles, six walks and five RBI.
+- Semien hopes to build on a six-game hitting streak in this matchup.
+During his last 10 outings he is hitting .325 with five doubles, eight walks and six RBI.

 Semien Recent Games